 Maui – Romantic & A Little Bit of Everything

 Known as the Valley Isle, Maui is the second-largest and one of the most popularly visited islands, being a tropical paradise that offers as much R&R as it does adventure.
-The most popular areas of Maui are the West and South sides of the island.
-If you are looking for a luxurious resort and hotel feel, rich history and culture, prime shopping, dining, and thriving nightlife, the vibrantly spirited towns of Kaanapali and Lahaina on the West side of Maui are there to sweep you off your feet.
+Maui’s most popular areas are the island’s West and South sides.
+Suppose you are looking for a luxurious resort and hotel feel, rich history and culture, prime shopping, dining, and thriving nightlife.
+In that case, the vibrantly spirited towns of Kaanapali and Lahaina on the West side of Maui might be the best place to visit in Hawaii for you.
+Maui is home to many luxury resorts and hotels and is a great destination for discerning travelers, busy families, and honeymooners.
+There are plenty of activities to choose from – explore ancient Hawaiian sites, take a helicopter ride over the coastline, or take a day trip to the neighboring islands of Molokai and Lanai.
+For some exciting adventures, you can go ziplining, surfing, snorkeling, and deep-sea fishing.

 On the south edge of Maui are Kihei and Wailea’s towns, which offer a more family-friendly feel and exciting activities for everyone to enjoy.
-On the wonderfully long stretched coastline is Oneloa Beach, known as “Big Beach,” ideal for family beach days or tropical picnics.
-Fun and exciting for kids and parents, experience authentic luaus, delicious Hawaiin cuisine, free hula show at the Lahaina Cannery Mall, and the Banyan tree park.
+Maui offers many options for both luxurious and budget-conscious Hawaii family vacations.
+For example, Oneloa Beach, known as “Big Beach, ” is on the wonderfully long, stretched coastline,” ideal for family beach days or tropical picnics.
+Fun and exciting for kids and parents to experience authentic luaus, delicious Hawaiin cuisine, a free hula show at the Lahaina Cannery Mall and the Banyan tree park.

 Kaua’i – The Island for Action + Adventure

 If you are looking for a tropical adventure, say Aloha to Kaua’i.
 As the oldest island housing the most iconic representation of Hawaii, Kaua’i’s island is known as the Garden Isle.
-Kauai offers an environment that has evolved with grace and grit through the years, carving out uniquely spectacular valleys, mountains, and cliffs that do not compare to the other islands.
+It is one of the most beautiful islands in the world and offers an environment that has evolved with grace and grit through the years, carving out uniquely spectacular valleys, mountains, and cliffs that do not compare to the other islands.
+Kaui is perfect for both adult-only getaways (think long walks on the beach, challenging hikes, and lazy days in the hammock) and Hawaii family vacations with children of all ages.

-The thrill in visiting Kauai comes from adventure-fueled outdoor activities such as hiking, ziplining, kayaking, and snorkeling through the island’s vastly robust landscape of rainforests and rivers and waterfalls.
+The thrill of visiting Kauai comes from adventure-fueled outdoor activities through the island’s vastly robust landscape of rainforests, rivers, and waterfalls.
 Discover what is known as the Grand Canyon of the Pacific, the Waimea Canyon State Park, and prepare to be blown away by this ten-mile, 3,600 feet deep Hawaiian canyon.
-If you are looking for a place to come alive with a deep, enlivening breath of fresh air, or you need a good excuse to let out a big, healthy, “WOO!”… Kauai is the place for you.
+If you are looking for a place to come alive with a deep, enlivening breath of fresh air, or you need a good excuse to let out a big, healthy “WOO!”… Kauai is the place for you.

 Lana’i – Tiny, Secluded, Private Paradise

-The island houses two amazing resorts, including the Royal Lahaina Resort and the Four Seasons, and includes a world-renowned golf course.
+Lana’i Island houses two excellent resorts, the Royal Lahaina Resort and the Four Seasons, including a world-renowned golf course.
 This island will nurture the mind, body, and soul with delicious solitude and relaxation.
+If budget is a concern, and you are looking for great Hawaii trip deals, pair a short stay in luxurious Lanai with more affordable options on the larger islands.

 Moloka’i – Authentic + Off-the-Beaten-Path Hawaiian Adventure